dmison/warcry/content/rules/monsters.md

 description: ''
 sidebar: 'rules'
 ---
+import Runemark from '@/components/Runemark.vue'

 # MONSTERS

 > The Eigbtpoints is home to more than just corrupted tribesmen.
 Monsters and beasts of all kinds dwell in this tainted land; the strongest warbands seek to bind such creatures to their will, though that is easier said than done...

-A monster is a fighter with the `GARGANTUAN` runemark.
+A monster is a fighter with the <Runemark mark="GARGANTUAN" /> runemark.

 Monsters are subject to the following rules: